• Home

 Coffe Mug Planter DIY

-Make your own happiness!
-Celebrate your own birthday (or any special day) with this easy Spring Coffee Mug Planter DIY, and deliver some sunshine to the people who mean the most to you!
+Plant a little cup of joy!
+Celebrate your special day with this easy Spring Coffee Mug Planter DIY, and deliver some sunshine to the people who mean the most to you

 It is our habit – mine and Mr. B’s – to watch an episode of “I Love Lucy” in the early morning before we set off to work.
 One of my favorite episodes is “Lucy’s Last Birthday,” in which Lucy gets depressed when she thinks everyone has forgotten her birthday.